Frequently Asked Questions

 The most important thing to remember is that track width is controlled by net class.
 The first part of the explanation discusses how this works, then continues by describing where net classes originate, and finally describes a strategy for reducing the confusion.

 The awkward point is determining which is 'the appropriate net class' (as mentioned above).
-For a pcb being laid without a schematic, each track when it is started will use the net class defined by [Settings], [Remembered Styles], [Net Classes..].
+For a pcb being laid without a schematic, each track when it is started will use the net class defined by [Settings], [Defaults] ([Remeebered Styles] in early versions), on the [Nets] tab.
 This will be either the last net class used, or if it is the first track, the default net class defined by the technology file used.
 This setting can also be changed manually from the menu.
 If the pcb was translated from a schematic or project, the net class used will be the one defined in the schematic for that net.
-When drawing the schematic, the same principle applies, in that the default net class is also found under Settings, Design Technology, Net Classes.
-Again, this will be the last used, except for the first net, when the default from the technology file is used instead.
+When drawing the schematic, the same principle applies, in that the available net classes are also found under [Settings], [Design Technology], [Net Classes] tab.
+Again, the default used for new nets will be defined under [Settings], [Defaults] (/[Remembered Styles]) on the [Nets] tab and will be the last used, except for the first net, when again, the default from the technology file is used.
+Note that the setting under [Defaults] only updates when adding a new track (or connection in a schematic).
+It does NOT update when an existing one is just being edited.

 There is a technique to alleviate the worst effects of this structure (which is dictated by the need for autorouting control).
 It is this: